 For example, if a student wants to focus on Historical Linguistics, they would take LING 112 “Historical Linguistics” to fulfill the breadth requirement.
 This course is taught at an introductory level.
-To fulfill the depth requirement, they might take LING 219 “Evolution of Language and Culture” and a seminar in Historical Linguistics.
+To fulfill the depth requirement, they might take LING 212 “Linguistic Change” or LING 219 “Evolution of Language and Culture”, and a seminar in Historical Linguistics.

 Electives (four courses)

 Four additional courses relating to linguistics are required, at least one of which must be at the 200 level or above.
-Electives may be chosen from courses offered by the Linguistics department or, with approval of the director of undergraduate studies, from related courses in programs such as Anthropology, Classics, Cognitive Science, Computer Science, English, Philosophy, Psychology, or foreign languages.
+Electives may be chosen from courses offered by the Linguistics department or, with approval of the Director of Undergraduate Studies, from courses in related programs such as Anthropology, Classics, Cognitive Science, Computer Science, English, Philosophy, Psychology, or Languages Other than English.

 Senior Requirements (two courses)